 The College employs a voice, email & text messaging emergency alert system called Rave.
-It is used as one means of providing information to the College community in the event of a campus shut-down for weather or other reasons.
+It is used as one means of providing information to the College community in the event of campus emergencies or a shut-down for weather or other reasons.
 Please make sure your personal information is updated to ensure you are notified.
 Sign up at the Campus Closings tab in the Lion's Den.